 5) Encryption program: you will have to create a keyword cipher, a program to encrypt or decrypt a message taking a keyphrase as input.
 You will have to combine a keyword cipher and shift cipher to encrypt and decrypt strings.

 You are requested to write a program with a simple command line interface so that users can provide the inputs required.
 You will have to create functions to build encoder/decoder dictionaries, and to encode/decode the message.

 You can also buy this project alone here.

 DOWNLOAD / CONTENT

 You will receive an email with a protected ZIP and a password to access the content.
 If you are a registered user, the download is always available on your account.

 The downloadable zip is made up of:

 1) INSTRUCTIONS.
 A PDF with the project descriptions.
 It includes a guidelines section to help you complete the challenge step by step.
 The project is broken down in several exercises or hints that may follow in case you get lost.

 2) SOLUTIONS.
-For project one and four, solutions come in a Jupiter Notebook.
-For project two and three, you will receive a py file.
+For projects 1,4, and 5 solutions come in a Jupiter Notebook.
+For project 2 and 3, you will receive a py file.

 All of them include comments and explanations about how the code works.